MetaphorData/connectors/docs/model.md

 Other than `eventHeader`, all other entity-specific fields (e.g. `dataset`, `dashboard`, etc) are optional.
 In fact, it is common for each `MetadataChangeEvent` to contain metadata on a single type of entity.

-Each entity-specific field is an object that copntains a required `logicalId`, and a list of optional "aspects".
+Each entity-specific field is an object that contains a required `logicalId`, and a list of optional "aspects."
 Using `dataset` as an example:

 ```text
 {